 Make goods – A 'make good' is a clause in most commercial leases that requires the outgoing tenantto return a property to its original condition in readiness for the next tenant.
 But it doesn't always have to be at your expense.
 Negotiating end of lease costs correctly will benefit your P&L's in the short and long term (just ask your CFO!).

 Commercial lease negotiations require focus and experience.
 And even small mistakes can drive up costs.
 So, you must do your due diligence before you sign on the dotted line (this checklist may help).
 In any case, engaging a tenant representative will level the playing field and save you time and money.
-Get in touch with a member of the Tenant CS team today to see how we can help you!
+Get in touch with a commercial lease negotiator from Tenant CS today to see how we can help you!

 Tell us about your project